raystack/firehose/docs/docs/concepts/architecture.md

 One can monitor via plotting the metrics related to messages.

 ### Schema Handling
+- Incase when `INPUT_SCHEMA_DATA_TYPE is set to protobuf`
   - Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 Data streams on Kafka topics are bound to a protobuf schema.
   - Firehose deserializes the data consumed from the topics using the Protobuf descriptors generated out of the artifacts.
 The artifactory is an HTTP interface that Firehose uses to deserialize.
   - The schema handling ie., find the mapped schema for the topic, downloading the descriptors, and dynamically being notified of/updating with the latest schema is abstracted through the Stencil library.

     The Stencil is a proprietary library that provides an abstraction layer, for schema handling.

     Schema Caching, dynamic schema updates, etc. are features of the stencil client library.

+- Incase when `INPUT_SCHEMA_DATA_TYPE is set to json`
+    - Currently for json, the schema is dynamically inferred from incoming data, in future we plan to provide json schema support via stencil.

 ## Firehose Integration